Quasi-complete intersection homomorphisms: Between complete intersection and Gorenstein

-In this section we present new proofs of two key results of Garcia and Soto: The implication (3) in the next theorem is \cite[Prop.\,12]{SoJPAA}, proved there by using Andr\'e-Quillen homology.
-The implication (4) is obtained in \cite[Rem.\,8]{GS} as a consequence of a more general result concerning algebras with Poincar\'e duality.
+We present new, direct proofs of two key results of Garcia and Soto, comparing the quasi-complete intersection condition with other properties: The implication (3) in the next theorem is \cite[Proposition\,12]{SoJPAA} and (4) is obtained in \cite[Remark\,8]{GS}.